Food safety in an emergency - in the home

 When in doubt, throw it out!

-However, appearance or smell is not always a reliable indicator.
-Some foods may look and smell fine, but if they have been warm too long, they may contain enough bacteria to make people ill.
+Some foods may look and smell fine, but if they have been kept warm for too long, they may contain bacteria which may make people ill.

-If you experience a power failure during any emergency event, there are several steps you can take to limit the amount of spoilage to refrigerated and frozen food.
-In the event of a power failure that lasts longer than several minutes:
+If you experience a power failure during any emergency event, there are several steps you can take to reduce the chance of getting food poisoning and limit the amount of spoiled food.

 After the power has been restored you should check the temperature of perishable food in your refrigerator to see if the temperature is 5°C or below.

 If the food temperature is above 5°C or has defrosted in the freezer certain foods may be unsuitable to consume if stored above 5°C for more than 4 hours.
-They include:
+These include: